robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>July 2018</td>
   <td> I will be attending ROSCon 2018.
 If you are a ROS developer and would love to meet, please shoot me an email.
-See you at ROSCon 2018 in Madrid.</td>
+Nos vemos en Madrid!</td>
 </tr>

 <tr>